bigjosh/Airboat-PCB/README.md

 Connections
 -----------
 The specified battery is a 160mAh Polymer Li-ion.
-Note that the battery polarity is swapped compared  to normal!
-Follow the markings on the board (positive battery wire towards LED/jack end  of the board).
+Positive battery wire connects to pad closest to the LED/jack end  of the board.

 The specified motor is a vibration type nominally rated for 130mA at 3V.